MusLead/WebApp_HS_Fulda/README.md

 Anleitung express

-install express in the target folder!
+install express in the target folder (if the ejs in the target folder has not been added!)
 ```
 express --view=ejs
 ```